SvetlanaNesterova/Polynomials/README.txt

 On current moment Monom, Polynom, Parser for Polynoms exist.
-Parser can handle summation of Monoms.
+Parser can handle summation and multiplication of Polynoms.
+Polynoms equality.